Tulsan Sally Frasier, longtime library advocate, political activist, dies at 80

 A native of Fort Smith, Arkansas, Frasier held an education degree from the University of Tulsa.

-Among her honors, she was recipient of a Pinnacle Award from the Mayor's Commission on the Status of Women, and in 1996 was named to the American Library Association's 50th Anniversary Honor Roll representing the state of Oklahoma.
+Among her honors, she was recipient of a Pinnacle Award from the Mayor's Commission on the Status of Women, and in 1996 she was named to the American Library Association's 50th Anniversary Honor Roll, representing the state of Oklahoma.

-Survivors include her husband Jim; two children, Frank Frasier and Molly Frasier; sister Lisa Lyons; brother Drew Freeman; and five grandchildren.
+Survivors include her husband, Jim Frasier; two children, Frank Frasier and Molly Frasier; a sister, Lisa Lyons; a brother, Drew Freeman; and five grandchildren.